-This entry continues the series describing improv games, exercises or strategies that I’ve been thinking about lately.
-Today, I’m inspired by the ninth commandment that dissuades us from being needlessly clever on stage which has reminded me of an exercise I know as Passion Statements.
+This entry continues the series describing curated improv games, exercises or strategies.
+The ninth commandment that dissuades us from being needlessly clever on stage reminds me of this exercise I know as Passion Statements.

 Players mull through the rehearsal space at a reasonable pace keeping equidistant from each other as best they can.
 One at a time, players announce “Me” at which point the group pauses and forms an audience by merely adjusting their stances so that the speaking player is in focus.
 When this focus has been achieved, the self-nominated player provides a brief monologue or speech about a topic or cause that fills them with passion.
 Once the brief speech has concluded, the players begin to mull once more until a new speaker self nominates.